Xi Jinping says that religions in China should "adapt more" to socialist society - ExBulletin

 Xi Jinping says that religions in China should “adapt more” to socialist society

-“I believe that the spinity of religion does not consist in restricting religious practice; rather than all religions must adapt to the social, cultural and historical context of the country.
-Tibetan Buddhism in China is an excellent example of religion which has integrated Chinese characteristics, illustrating the process of healthcare,” said Mao.
+Tibetan Buddhism In China is an excellent example of religion that has integrated the Chinese characteristics, illustrating the process of sinister, said Mao.
 China says it has religious freedom, but it should work in the parameters set by the party.
-We do not yet know what religions should do to adapt more to Chinese conditions.
+It is not yet clear What religions should do to adapt more to Chinese conditions.

 |